KensenT/petal-the-date-planner/README.md

 1. Add every place you want to visit, in any order.
 2. Choose your starting point (the first stop you added, or your current location).
+3. Pick a travel mode — driving, motorcycle, walking, or cycling.
-3. Tap *Find the best route*.
+4. Tap *Find the best route*.
 The app computes travel times between every pair of stops and solves for the shortest total route, then shows the reordered itinerary with a one-tap *Open in Google Maps* button.

 Under the hood: the Traveling Salesman Problem is solved optimally via Held-Karp dynamic programming for up to 12 stops, with a nearest-neighbor + 2-opt heuristic as a fallback for larger inputs.